noamba/SB_NLP/README.md

 from Open Food Facts (see `app/data/off_categories.tsv`) independent of case, plurality and punctuation.

+The phrase-matching object is created (or loaded from disk) at application startup.
+This takes a while, but, it allows for the more important *quick responses* from the API endpoint when searching for matching categories in a phrase.

 ## Requirements
 Recommended: 16 GB RAM (though 8 should probably be enough).